Friedrich Wolters

-Friedrich Wilhelm Wolters (2 September 1876, Uerdingen - 14 April 1930.
-Munich) was a German historian, poet and translator; one of the central figures in the George-Kreis.
+Friedrich Wilhelm Wolters (2 September 1876 in Uerdingen – 14 April 1930 in Munich) was a German historian, poet and translator; one of the central figures in the George-Kreis.

 Life and work

 He was the son of Friedrich Wolters, a businessman, and received his primary education in Rheydt and graduated from a gymnasium in Munich.
 In 1891, he began studying history, linguistics and philosophy at the University of Freiburg but, after one semester, returned to Munich.
 From 1899, he studied history and economics at Friedrich Wilhelm University in Berlin, with Kurt Breysig and Gustav von Schmoller.
 In 1900, he spent some time in Paris, attending lectures at the Sorbonne.
 He received his Doctorate in 1903.
 Two years later, he published an expanded version of his dissertation.

 From 1907 to 1908, he served as one of the private instructors to Prince August Wilhelm of Prussia, who was struggling to complete his Doctorate.
 It is believed that Wolters wrote the Prince's dissertation himself.
 It was accepted "summa cum laude".
 Wolters received a few hundred Reichsmarks and was awarded the Order of the Crown, 4th class.
 After that, he earned his living as a teacher; primarily at girls' schools.

 In 1909, after many years of trying to meet the poet Stefan George, whom he greatly admired, he finally attracted his attention with a pamphlet called Herrschaft und Dienst (Leadership and Service).
 Excerpts were published in George's magazine, Blätter für die Kunst.
 Wolters description of an ideal ruler and his society was specifically designed to flatter George.
 Shortly after, they spent a few weeks together in Berlin.
 The following year, he was accepted into George's inner circle, as someone who could broaden his image among German youth.